chef/chef-web-docs/content/resources/yum_repository/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: 'Specifies the time (in seconds) after which the mirrorlist locally

-      cached will expire.
-If the current mirrorlist is less than the value

-      specified, then Yum will not download another copy of the

-      mirrorlist.
-You can also change from the default of using seconds to

-      using days, hours or minutes by appending a ''d'', ''h'' or ''m''
+  - markdown: Specifies the time (in seconds) after which the mirrorlist locally cached will expire.
+If the current mirrorlist is less than the value specified, then Yum will not download another copy of the mirrorlist.
+You can also change from the default of using seconds to using days, hours or minutes by appending a `d`, `h` or `m` respectively.

-      respectively.'
 - property: mode
   ruby_type: String, Integer
   required: false
   default_value: '"0644"'
   description_list:
-  - markdown: 'Permissions mode of .repo file on disk.
-This is useful for scenarios

-      where secrets are in the repo file.
-If this value is set to ''600'',

-      normal users will not be able to use Yum search, Yum info, etc.'
+  - markdown: Permissions mode of .repo file on disk.
+This is useful for scenarios where secrets are in the repo file.
+If this value is set to `600`, normal users will not be able to use Yum search, Yum info, etc.
 - property: options
   ruby_type: Hash
   required: false